 Best control and maneuverability

-Having a wider grip on the handle bar allows for more control.
+Having a wider grip on the handlebar allows for more control.
 This is very noticeable when going slow.
-Maneuverability is the reason why MTBs have wide, flat bars, because they need maximum maneuverability in very technical terrain in all conditions and all speeds.
+Maneuverability is the reason why MTBs have wide, flat bars because they need maximum maneuverability in very technical terrain in all conditions and at all speeds.

 More upright position

-Most flat handlebars are higher than drop bars, which means that you are sitting more upright in the saddle.
+Most flat handlebars are higher than drop bars, so you are sitting more upright in the saddle.
 There is more weight on your rear end and less weight on your hands.
 All of this means that your overall riding comfort is greater.